Thomhas/Thomhas/README.md

 ## I'm a CS student and developer from Norway!!

-- 🌱 I’m currently in my second year of Computer Science
+- 🌱 I’m currently in my third year of Computer Science
 - 👯 I work with other students at [dotkom](https://github.com/dotkom) to deliver technical solutions for students
-- 🥅 2022 Goals: Contribute more!
+- 🥅 2023 Goals: Contribute more!
 - 😄 Pronouns: He/him
 - ⚡ Fun fact: I love languages and music